 (BONUS!)
-Obtaining accurate future enrollment data and understanding how the data relates to your school district’s current capability to accommodate the student population will set you up for success when helping the public understand why they should pass your bond or levy.
+Obtaining accurate future enrollment data and understanding how the data relates to your school district’s current capability to accommodate the student population will set you up for success when helping the public understand why they should pass your bond.
 They’ll clearly see the future potential for growth and the justifiable need for new schools.

 Tip 2: School Siting

-If you’ve recently passed a bond or levy and need to site new schools, don’t decide where to build until you consider:
+If you’ve recently passed a bond and need to site new schools, don’t decide where to build until you consider: